believercode/believercode/README.md

 - 👋 Hi, I’m Adnan Rubaid.
-And I am from Bangladesh.
+And I am a student at the University of Cassino.
 - 👀 I’m interested in football.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on projects that will help me increase my knowledge in coding in Python.